JOIN NOW for exclusive pricing & express shipping

 • Minerals: complement the post-peel finishing phase.

-• Label details: confirm final composition before clinical use.
+• Label review: final composition and handling directions should be checked before clinical use.

-If your practice uses both Filorga and Fillmed naming in older training materials, standardize the terminology in purchasing notes.
-This reduces confusion between the selected post-peel solution, the active peel, and any finishing hydrator used afterward.
+If your practice uses both Filorga and Fillmed naming in older training materials, standardize terminology in purchasing notes.
+That reduces confusion between the post-peel solution, active peel, and finishing hydrator used afterward.
 It also helps staff document the correct product when more than one peel line is stocked.

 Authoritative Sources

-Use authoritative references alongside the manufacturer label, clinic SOPs, and provider training materials.
-External procedure resources can support general safety awareness, while the product label and local protocol define how this bottle fits into your treatment workflow.
+Use authoritative procedure references alongside the manufacturer label, clinic SOPs, and provider training materials.
+External references can support general safety awareness, while the product label and supervising clinician define how Filorga Post Peel fits into your treatment workflow.

 This content is for informational purposes only and is not a substitute for professional medical advice.